Current project | Precarious livelihoods in coastal Mumbai

 My current research explores the nexus of climate change and livelihood displacement with an ethnographic focus on the Koli fisheries of Madh Island in northern Mumbai.

 My ethnographic research explores how migrant workers and Koli fishing communities in Madh Island perceive environmental changes and how they devise strategies of adaptation and alternative livelihoods.
-I also study the factors that, together with climate change, cause people to migrate to Mumbai and the impact of migration on their social and material resources.
+I also study the factors that, together with climate change, cause people to migrate to Mumbai and the various temporalities of migration.
 Moreover, I analyze how the movement of workers and fish affects Kolis’ traditional occupation and how the Koli community makes claims on state and civil society actors in their struggle for sustainable livelihoods.

 The research is part of the project Sustainable Livelihoods and Politics at the Margins: Environmental Displacement in South Asia, which explores how people perceive and negotiate their weather and climate-related displacement, and how they struggle for their right to earn a sustainable living.
 The four-year project (2018-2022) is funded by the Academy of Finland.